junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 As they drive into Oklahoma, about half-way back home, Cas starts that frowning again, the one that looks like he's receiving angel radio signals.

 Dean glances at him.
-"You are still tuning in angel radios?" he asks.
+"You are still tuning in the angel radio?" he asks.

 Cas presses both his temples, frowning with shut eyes.
 "Not from angels.
 Prophets," he says difficultly.